Electric Motors and Drives (EMD)

 Transense has partnered with McLaren Applied for Motorsport torque-sensing systems.

-The key part of the SAW sensing element is a small lightweight SAW device made on a quartz wafer substrate.
-The surface acoustic wave propagates on its free surface after being excited by a miniature Inter-Digital Transducer (IDT).
-The IDT is a thin-film aluminium structure formed by a standard photolithographic process which is the same process as used for manufacturing integrated circuits and MEMS devices.
-The IDT converts electric RF pulses, with a frequency of hundreds of MHz, into the SAW and due to the piezoelectric effect returns them into a RF signal.
-If the IDT is surrounded by the Bragg reflecting gratings, in the form of periodic arrays of thin aluminum strips, then the energy of the SAW is trapped inside the cavity between the gratings and the SAW device works as a resonator.
+The key part of the SAW sensing system is a small lightweight SAW sensing element made on a piezoelectric substrate.
+The surface acoustic wave propagates on its free surface between the 2 sides of an Inter-Digital Transducer (IDT).
+The IDT is a thin-film conductive structure fabricated by a standard photolithographic process which is the same process as used for manufacturing integrated circuits and MEMS devices.
+The IDT converts electric RF signals, with a frequency of hundreds of MHz, into the mechanical SAW on the surface and due to the piezoelectric effect returns them into a RF signal.
+If the IDT is surrounded by the Bragg reflecting gratings, in the form of periodic arrays of thin conductive strips, then the energy of the SAW is trapped inside the cavity between the gratings and the SAW device works as a resonator.

-When the strain is applied or the temperature of the substrate changes, the physical dimensions of the substrate and the SAW velocity also change.
+When the strain is applied or the temperature of the substrate changes, the SAW velocity changes, the changing SAW velocity creates a frequency shift in the reflected RF signal.
 This makes the resonant frequency sensitive to strain and temperature, and allows the SAW resonator to be used as a strain and temperature sensing element.

 To turn the SAW device into a practical sensing element its is packaged to protect it from the environment and efficiently coupled to the physical component to be measured.
-Transense calls its proprietary design of packaged SAW device an "All Quartz Package" or AQP.
+Because it has a lid formed from Quartz, Transense calls its proprietary design of packaged SAW device an "All Quartz Package" or AQP.
 Transense has developed AQP's for pressure and temperature (up to 150 psi), as well as torque/strain and temperature measurement (up to 500-800 microstrain) within the temperature range of -40˚C to +150˚C. AQP's are especially well-suited for high-volume and low-cost applications.

 The standard Transense SAW electronics reader has both analogue and digital CAN and SPI outputs transmitting data up to 6.67 kHz.
 The accuracy of the frequency measurement is better than 1 kHz at 430 MHz.